grzegorznowak/drupal-to-elasticsearch/README.md

 @see comments under `esWrite\writeNodesLazily` for more insights into RAM usage
 ## Tests

+### Requirements

+Need to have an ES instance under local port `127.0.0.1:9300`

+You can invoke a set of Units (with coverage as long as you have xdebug installed) with `./vendor/bin/phpunit --coverage-html ./tests/reports`

 ## Features (or a Roadmap if you like)